 A Pedal point, or pedal note, is a sustained or repeated note.
 They’re used in rhythm playing as well as leads and you hear them often in rock, metal, and neoclassical music.
 In this lesson, I’m going to give you 5 examples of pedal point licks that also make great lead guitar exercises.
+They’re great for building left hand and right hand technique.
 Enjoy!

 Pedal Point Licks